 Operationalizing this philosophy, the mission of the School of Behavioral Health is to provide a spiritually supportive context for teaching, clinical practice, and research innovation that pursues integrative behavioral health aimed at reducing health disparities and promoting social justice in a global context locally and abroad.

 In addition, because California is not part of the State Authorization Reciprocity Agreement (SARA) – (an agreement between member states, territories, and districts of the United States of America) students applying to online programs must reside in one of the states that Loma Linda University has independently obtained state authorization.
+An updated list of these states can be found on the LLU State Authorization page.
 For more information about this, applicants can contact the School of Behavioral Health Admissions Office at Admissions.sbh@llu.edu.

 Applicants are expected to present an undergraduate record with a grade point average of B (3.0) or better in the overall program and in the major field.
 Depending on program-specific criteria, admissions consideration may be given if grades from the junior and senior years of the undergraduate degree are superior or there is other evidence of capability.